Self-Organizing Flows in Social Networks: Structured interest sets

+We can additionally prove fast convergence under sufficient conditions for optimal utility and fair dynamics under best response.
+We call \emph{best response} a move where a user $u$ gets the best possible utility (with nearest-subject priority) given the current connections of other users.
+In other words, $u$ receives all subjects within distance $R$ from $s_u$ after the move and no move could provide all subjects within distance $R'$ from $s_u$ with $R'>R$.
+Recall that a sequence is fair if it can be decomposed in a sequence of rounds where each user has the opportunity to make a move during each round as defined in Section~\ref{sub:convhom}.
+If in addition users only perform best response moves, we say that the system is under \emph{fair dynamics with best response}.

-We are now ready to prove the following: \begin{theorem} Consider a metric flow game with expertise-filtering and nearest-subject priority that satisfies the $\g$-doubling, $r$-covering, $(r,\d)$-sparsity and $r$-interest-radius regularity assumptions.
-If in addition each user $u$ has budget of attention at least $\g\d+\g^2\log\frac{R_u}{r}$, selfish dynamics converge to an equilibrium where each user $u$ receives all subjects in $S_u$, implying that the price of anarchy is then 1. \end{theorem}
+We are now ready to prove the following: \begin{theorem} Consider a metric flow game with expertise-filtering and nearest-subject priority that satisfies the $\g$-doubling, $r$-covering, $(r,\d)$-sparsity and $r$-interest-radius smoothness assumptions.
+If in addition each user $u$ has budget of attention at least $\g\d+\g^2\log\frac{R_u}{r}$, selfish dynamics converge to an equilibrium where each user $u$ receives all subjects in $S_u$, implying that the price of anarchy is then 1.
+Moreover, the system converges in at most $\ceil{\log\frac{R_m}{r}}$ rounds under fair dynamics with best response where $R_m$ is the maximum radius of interest over all users. \end{theorem}